valiant-disciple/Few-Shot-Emotion-Classifier/README.md

 ## Here is the main solution :
 - Flan T5 from HuggingFace is our language model.
-- We implement LORA to reduce training time significantly.
+- Implemented LORA to reduce training time significantly.
 - Various data generation techniques like Backtranslation and Adversarial methods to augment the dataset.

 ## I also tried :